 Luther: (Amazon Prime; 4 seasons, one was short--series has ended) Oh, LUTHER!!
 With the wonderful Idris Elba.
 This is the first British crime show I binged and it was glorious.
 If you like police shows that are gritty and just plain exciting, give this a try.
 One of the characters, Alice is someone you'll never ever forget!

-The Night Manager: (Currently BBCA on Demand and Amazon Prime; one season only).
-This was actually a show on BBCA this spring and I watched it by the week. (hard to get used to when things are available in chunks!)
+The Night Manager: Amazon Prime.
+This was actually a show on BBCA and I watched it by the week. (hard to get used to when things are available in chunks!)
 Tom Hiddleson is a guy that gets involved with a meanie mobster (Hugh Laurie) and must save everyone!
 The scenery is gorgeous and the story is tight and exciting.
 This one season is a stand alone because it's based on a nove by John Le Carre.

 Call The Midwife: (Yet another BBC transplant that usually airs on PBS.
 You can stream from PBS or Amazon Prime; 6 seasons) This show is about midwives in 1960s London.
 They pay a lot of attention to atmosphere and history.
 Very moving and chock full of soapy moments.
 I usually end up crying every episode!